A bound of the number of weighted blow-ups to compute the minimal log discrepancy for smooth 3-folds: Proofs of the main results

 Then, for every prime divisor $D$ over $A$ with the center at $0$ has the discrepancy $a(D;A,\a)<0$, which is a contradiction to the condition that $a(E; A, \a)\geq 0$. \ \ \ \ \ \ \ \ \ \ {\bf QED of Theorem \ref{main}.}

-The condition ``general" is necessary as far as we use``standard" blow-ups to construct a required divisor in Theorem \ref{main}.
-Actually, we have a non-general ideal such that two standard blow-ups do not give the required divisor. \begin{exmp} Let $f=(x_1-x_2)^2+x_3^2+x_1^4\in k[x_1,x_2,x_3]$, $e=6/5$ and $\a=(f)^e$.
+The condition ``general" is necessary as far as we use `` squeezed" blow-ups to construct a required divisor in Theorem \ref{main}.
+Actually, we have a non-general ideal such that two squeezed blow-ups do not give the required divisor. \begin{exmp} Let $f=(x_1-x_2)^2+x_3^2+x_1^4\in k[x_1,x_2,x_3]$, $e=6/5$ and $\a=(f)^e$.
 Define $E$ as follows: